Los Angeles, CA with virtual options

 Annual Meeting registration for members is $110, except for the discounted in-person fees for post-doctoral and international Fellows ($85), for students from US/Canada ($50), for low-and-middle income country Fellows ($50) and low-and-middle income country students ($10).
 Registration for the in-person meeting includes access to all virtual sessions.

-Virtual-only participation is discounted by 50% except for international students whose virtual participation fees are paid through the 2020 Diversity Initiative.
+Virtual-only participation is discounted by 50% except for international student members from outside of North America whose virtual participation fees are paid through the 2020 Diversity Initiative.
 The virtual participation format will be changing for 2024 - we will provide additional information as this develops.
 We are looking for new ways to keep the meeting accessible to our members while being cost effective.

 Registration agreement: In registering for a conference, establishing or renewing my membership, I acknowledge and will abide by the HBA Code of Ethics, including related to sexual and other forms of harassment (such as bullying, intimidation, coercion, and threats), as well as other forms of discrimination.
 I understand that if I do not meet these standards, incidents may be reported to appropriate authorities such as employers, I may be barred from future meetings, and/or membership or association awards revoked.